IRS Code 971: Its meaning on your Tax Transcript

 The key is not to panic, gather any requested IRS documents swiftly, and meet all response deadlines stated in their letters to you.
 This will resolve code 971 issues quickly so you can get long-awaited refunds processed.

-And if you have additional questions, verified tax professionals can guide you addressing code 971 needs.
+And if you have additional questions, verified tax professionals can guide you addressing IRS code 971 needs.
 With the right support, this small hiccup won’t delay your tax resolution long.
 You’ve got this!